I-am-Erk/CDDA-Tilesets/.github/pull_request_template.md

 <!-- This section should consist of exactly one line, formatted like this:

-SUMMARY: [Category] "[Briefly describe the change in these quotation marks]"
+SUMMARY: [Tileset] "[Briefly describe the change in these quotation marks]"

 Do not enter the square brackets [].
-Category must be one of these:
+Tileset must be one of these:

-- Item
-- Terrain
-- Furniture
+- Ultica
-- Mutation
+- Ultica-iso
-- Bionic
+- RetroDays
-- Worn
+- NeoDays
-- Wielded
+- MSX
-- Field
+- BLB
-- Misc
+- Chesthole

 -->

 #### Content of the change